davenuman/slides-drupalcon-barcelona/content.md

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 ???
 This session is mostly about developer sandboxes.
-(And some automated testing.)
+(And some automated testing / deployment, as time allows.)
 - Parts of a sandbox:
 - Code
 - Database